// RadioSonic by SigPro Labs

 Signal processing code crafted for learning.

-The open source firmware provides real-time DMA sample streaming between ADC and DAC.
-Each lesson is a drop-in processing block that students implement directly, working at the algorithm level rather than wrestling with drivers or hardware setup.
+The firmware provides real-time DMA streaming between dual 24-bit ADC and DAC.
+Each lesson is a drop-in processing block where students work at the algorithm level, not the driver level.
+The topics below span current and future courses; the first two bullets are covered in Digital Filters.

-• FIR & IIR digital filters : windowed, least-squares, biquad, Direct Form I & Transformed DFI I
+• FIR & IIR digital filters : Windowing, least-squares, biquad, Direct Form I & Transposed Direct Form II

-• Spectral analysis : FFT, convolution, correlation, transfer functions, spectrograms
+• Signal analysis : FFT, convolution, correlation, transfer functions, spectrograms

 • Modulation : BPSK, QPSK, QAM, OFDM at acoustic frequencies